hashicorp/terraform-provider-aws/website/docs/r/wafv2_web_acl.html.markdown

 #### `response_header`

-Each block supports the following arguments.
+Each `response_header` block supports the following arguments.
 Duplicate header names are not allowed:

 * `name` - Name of the custom header.
 For custom request header insertion, when AWS WAF inserts the header into the request, it prefixes this name `x-amzn-waf-`, to avoid confusion with the headers that are already in the request.
 For example, for the header name `sample`, AWS WAF inserts the header `x-amzn-waf-sample`.
 * `value` - Value of the custom header.